creativescala/creative-scala/src/pages/summary/index.md

  2. Call the `draw()` method to display the image

 This process demonstrates two important functional programming patterns:
-*bulding intermediate representations* of the result we want, and *interpretting the representations* to produce output.
+*building intermediate representations* of the result we want, and *interpreting the representations* to produce output.

+## Abstraction

-The advantage of intermediate representations is that they allow us to model the aspects of the result that we consider important.
+Building an intermediate representation allows us to only model the aspects of the result that we consider important and *abstract* irrelevant details.

-For example, Doodle directly represents the primitive shapes and geometric relationships in our drawings, without worrying about implementational details such as x,y coordinates.
+For example, Doodle directly represents the primitive shapes and geometric relationships in our drawings, without worrying about implementation details such as screen coordinates.
 This keeps our code clear and maintainable, and limits the number of "magic numbers" we need to write.
 For example, it is a lot easier to determine